angular/angular/aio/content/guide/using-libraries.md

 ## Install libraries

 Libraries are published as [npm packages][AioGuideNpmPackages], usually together with schematics that integrate them with the Angular CLI.
-To integrate reusable library code into an application, you need to install the package and import the provided functionality in the location you use it.
+To integrate reusable library code into an application, you need to install the package and import the provided features in the location you use it.
-For most published Angular libraries, use the `ng add <lib_name>` Angular CLI command.
+For most published Angular libraries, use the `ng add <lib_name>` command.

-The `ng add` Angular CLI command uses a package manager to install the library package and invokes schematics that are included in the package to other scaffolding within the project code.
+The `ng add` command uses a package manager to install the library package and invokes schematics that are included to other scaffolding within the project code.
 Examples of package managers include [npm][NpmjsMain] or [yarn][YarnpkgMain].
-Additional scaffolding within the project code includes import statements, fonts, and themes.
+Other scaffolding within the project code includes import statements, fonts, and themes.

 A published library typically provides a `README` file or other documentation on how to add that library to your application.
 For an example, see the [Angular Material][AngularMaterialMain] documentation.

 ### Library typings

-Typically, library packages include typings in `.d.ts` files; see examples in `node_modules/@angular/material`.
+Typically, library packages include typings in `.d.ts` files.
+For examples, see `node_modules/@angular/material`.
 If the package of your library does not include typings and your IDE complains, you might need to install the `@types/<lib_name>` package with the library.

 For example, suppose you have a library named `d3`: